alexanderbock/office-status/README.md

    - `xkcd-skip` is a list of XKCD comic numbers that should be skipped.
 Currently used to ignore NSFW comics
    - `calendars` the names of the calendars from which the entries should be loaded
    - `meeting-url` the page will query this URL to see if the "Current in Meeting" banner should be shown.
 The URL should return a JSON object of the form `{ status: Boolean }`; if `status` is `true`, the banner is shown, if it is `false`, it will be hidden
+   - `info` is an object that contains the personal information that is displayed at the top of the page and must contain the keys `division`, `group`, `name`, and `title`
 1. Create an `auth.json` with the authentication information
    - `username` should be the username used to access the CalDAV endpoint
    - `passwort` should be the password used to access the CalDAV endpoint